Jeremy Fall: J. Fall Group

 In 2014, Fall met Henry Costa at Costa's West Hollywood sausage-centric restaurant, Link.
-In 2016, after sharing their respective restaurant and hospitality visions and aspirations, Fall partnered with the Wall Street investment banker-turned-chef and restaurateur to co-found the J. Fall Group hospitality enterprise.
+In 2016, Fall partnered with Costa, a Wall Street investment banker-turned-chef and restaurateur, to co-found the J. Fall Group hospitality enterprise.
 Fall managed the J. Fall Group's creative decisions as well as branding and marketing while Costa headed the company's finance and operations.
-Fall's vision for the J. Fall Group was to develop “Americana-inspired restaurants that didn’t follow any food trends and were nostalgic of our childhoods… to deliver an emotional connection to diners… and elevate the guest experience without requiring a high price tag.”

 In November 2016, the duo opened the J. Fall Group's first concept, Tinfoil Liquor & Grocery, in Highland Park in Los Angeles.
-The New York City-inspired core concept included a street-front liquor store with a “hidden,” secret password-required speakeasy deli enterable through the rear of the establishment.
+The New York City-inspired core concept included a street-front liquor store with a secret password required speakeasy deli in the rear of the establishment.

-In November 2017, the J. Fall Group, expanding upon the Nighthawk brand, opened Nighthawk: AM, a daytime fast-casual concept to complement the original late-night concept, in Chicago.
+In November 2017, the J. Fall Group, expanding upon the Nighthawk brand, opened Nighthawk: AM, a daytime fast-casual restaurant to complement the original late-night restaurant, in Chicago.
 Fall later opened a second Nighthawk: AM location in the Beverly Center in Los Angeles.

-In July 2018, Easy's Burger's moved locations, rebranded to “Easy’s” as a “twisted love child of Tupac and the Fonz,” and opened a full-service bar and restaurant with a ‘90s diner ambiance in the Beverly Center mall between Beverly Hills and West Hollywood.
+In July 2018, Easy's Burger moved locations, rebranded to "Easy's" and opened a full-service bar and restaurant with a '90s diner ambiance in the Beverly Center Mall between Beverly Hills and West Hollywood.

-In August 2018, Fall and the J. Fall Group partnered with United Talent Agency to open the atmospherically rock-and-roll Paperboy Pizza in the Gallery Food Hall in Santa Monica, California.
+In August 2018, Fall and the J. Fall Group partnered with United Talent Agency to open rock-and-roll-themed pizzeria named Paperboy Pizza in the Gallery Food Hall in Santa Monica, California.

-By 2019, Fall had opened 14 restaurant locations in total around the United States.
-That year, Los Angeles-based K2 Restaurants acquired the J. Fall Group and its existing restaurant brands, Nighthawk Breakfast Bar, Nighthawk: A.M., Tinfoil: Liquor & Grocery, Paperboy Pizza, and Easy’s, as well as then-upcoming and now-opened restaurant brands, Italian-themed Chapter and speakeasy, Jukebox, to be located within Chapter in Waco, Texas.
+By 2019, Fall had opened a total of 14 restaurant locations around the United States.
+That year, In 2019, Los Angeles-based K2 Restaurants acquired the J. Fall Group and its existing restaurant brands, Nighthawk Breakfast Bar, Nighthawk: A.M., Tinfoil: Liquor & Grocery, Paperboy Pizza, and Easy's, as well as then-upcoming and now-opened restaurant brands, Italian-themed Chapter, and Jukebox, to be located within Chapter in Waco, Texas.
 Fall remained onboard as the creative director of the brands in year following the acquisition.

-In 2019, following the K2 acquisition of the J. Fall Group, Fall and Costa opened 1980s-themed chicken tender restaurant, McFly’s Bird Shoppe, and the 1990s-themed Americana bar and restaurant, Unplugged, in reference to the MTV show, adjacent to one another in Five Points Lane in Birmingham, Alabama.
+In 2019, following the K2 acquisition of the J. Fall Group, Fall and Costa opened 1980s-themed chicken tender restaurant, McFly's Bird Shoppe, and the 1990s-themed Americana bar and restaurant, Unplugged, (named after the MTV show, adjacent to one another in Five Points Lane in Birmingham, Alabama.